pingcap/docs/br/backup-and-restore-tool.md

 >
 > This feature is in the experiment, without being thoroughly tested.
 It is highly **not recommended** to use this feature in the production environment.

-Similar to [backing up Rwa KV](#back-up-raw-kv-experimental-feature), you can execute the following command to restore Raw KV:
+Similar to [backing up Raw KV](#back-up-raw-kv-experimental-feature), you can execute the following command to restore Raw KV:

 {{< copyable "shell-regular" >}}